nteract/papermill/docs/usage-workflow.rst

 The general workflow when using papermill is **parameterizing** a notebook, **executing** it, as well as **recording**, **displaying**, or **storing** the results.
-In addition to operating on a single notebook, papermill do work on a collection of notebooks.
+In addition to operating on a single notebook, papermill also works on a collection of notebooks.

 .. toctree::